Last updated on July 22nd, 2026.

-- Light brown Sugar.
-It contributes to the moistness of the muffins and some deep flavors; using granulated sugar take away some flavors and texture.
+- Light, or brown brown Sugar.
+I baked this recipe using both in separate occasion, and as a combination.
+It contributes to the moistness of the muffins and some deep flavors.

 Storing